stephan13360/systemd-services/README.md

 The forking Type is the [behavior of traditional UNIX services](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Type=), were systemd starts a process which then forks to start the actual binary.
 Often you need to specify a PIDFile= or systemd will loose track of the correct process.

 This is often used with some archaic bash startup scripts that were last updated in 1997.
-These scripts set a few environment variables, maybe check the existence of a folder or config file and run start-stop-daemon with an incomprehensible list of parameters.
+These scripts set a few environment variables, maybe check the existence of a directory or config file and run start-stop-daemon with an incomprehensible list of parameters.
 All these things can be done directly in the service file in a few lines, instead of hundred of lines of bash.

 What we want to achieve is to run the binary, that contains the programm, directly with ExecStart=.
 The Type we want to use is Type=exec (with systemd >= 240) or Type=simple (with systemd < 240).
 The difference is described [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Type=), in short Type=exec has one more check that the service is started correctly than Type=simple.